tilezen/vector-datasource/docs/layers.md

 #### Place properties (common optional):

-* `kind:xx`: alternate `kind` according to the viewpoint `XX`.
-If you want to show features according to a particular viewpoint, then use `kind:xx` if it exists and fall back to `kind` if not.
-The range of values is the same as for `kind`.
-Note that the viewpoints are either lower-case [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes or the pseudo-code `iso`.
 * `country_capital`: a `true` value normalizes values between OpenStreetMap and Natural Earth for kinds of `Admin-0 capital`, `Admin-0 capital alt`, and `Admin-0 region capital`.
 * `country_capital:xx`: when present, either `true` or `false` to override the `country_capital` value for XX's viewpoint.
 Note that the viewpoints are either lower-case [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes or the pseudo-code `iso`, same as for `kind:xx` on boundaries.
 * `region_capital`: a `true` value normalizes values between OpenStreetMap and Natural Earth for kinds of `Admin-1 capital` and `Admin-1 region capital`.